Facts of Benito Juárez, Tlaxcala

 Benito Juárez, Tlaxcala and Education

-The number of boys and girls who do not attend school in this area is 21.
+In the town of Benito Juárez, the number of boys and girls between the ages of 3 and 5 who do not attend school is 126.

-The number of children between 6 and 11 years old who do not attend school in Benito Juárez is 13.
+The male population between 6 to 11 years old who do not attend school in this area is 13.

-The number of people between 12 and 14 years old who do not attend school is 34.
+In Benito Juárez, there are 34 people between 12 and 14 years old who do not attend school.

-The number of women between 15 and 17 years old who attend school in this locality is 132.
+The number of people between 15 and 17 years old who attend school is 230 in this region.

-The number of men between 18 and 24 years old who attend school is 82.
+Of the {PBL} inhabitants of this area, 178 are young people between 18 and 24 years old who attend school.

-The percentage of boys and girls between 8 and 14 years old who cannot read or write is {PERCENTAGE}% of the total population of the locality.
+In the city of Benito Juárez, the number of population between 8 and 14 years old who cannot read or write is 12.

-The percentage of men between 8 and 14 years old who cannot read or write is 9%.
+The number of men between 8 and 14 years old who cannot read or write in Benito Juárez is 9.

 The number of illiterate people over 15 years old in the region is 175.

-The number of men over 15 years old who cannot read or write in the population is 79.
+There are 96 women over 15 years old who cannot read or write in this area.

 The percentage of men over 15 years old without schooling in the population is 99%.

-In the city of Benito Juárez, there are 170 men aged 15 or older who did not complete primary school in their formal education.
+The variable 170 indicates that there are men aged 15 or older who did not complete primary school in their formal education.

 In the population of 15 years and older, 773 people have completed primary education.

-In the female population aged 15 years and over, 387 women have completed primary education.
+Of women aged 15 and over in Benito Juárez, 387 have completed primary education.

 The variable 386 indicates that there are men aged 15 years or older with complete primary education in the population.

-The percentage of the population aged 15 and over with incomplete secondary education in the region is 130%.
+The number of people aged 15 and over with incomplete secondary education in the region is 130.

 In Benito Juárez, there are 947 women aged 15 and over with a complete secondary education.

-The variable 564 indicates that there are women aged 18 and over with post-basic education in this population.
+The number of women aged 18 and over with post-secondary education is 564.

-The number of men over 18 years old with post-basic education in this population is 435.
+The population of men with post-secondary education in this locality is 435 in total.

 The average years of schooling in the area is 8.48.

-The average schooling of women in the population is 8.61.
+The average educational level of women in the population is 8.61.

 In Benito Juárez, the average schooling of the male population is 8.34 years.